Leanardoe/Dealers_Skill_Assessment/README.md

 # (Optional) Reset the database and reseed if needed
 php artisan migrate:fresh --seed

-# 8. Then visit the URL given in the CLI
+# 8. Then visit the URL given in the CLI (Note that the Laravel welcome page displays breifly first)

 # Project Setup Instructions (Docker)